Gynecomastia – What Is It and Am I a Good Candidate? Evaluation of Candidacy and Treatment Options

 Although it’s benign, it can still lower self-confidence and cause embarrassment.
 Fortunately, Dr. Castor can ease all your worries by performing male breast reduction surgery.
 As a board-certified plastic surgeon, he has helped many men achieve their ideal body by removing the excess fat in their breasts.

 Men, soon, you can be on your way to perfecting your body and gaining self-confidence.
-Nevertheless, if you’ve concerns and concerns related to gynecomastia good candidate for male breast reduction surgery.
+Nevertheless, if you have concerns related to gynecomastia good candidate for male breast reduction surgery.
 Then contact Dr. Castor’s offices in Tampa or New Tampa, Florida, at (813) 971-2000 or schedule a consultation online.
 Also, visit our gynecomastia before and after picture gallery to view male breast reduction procedure results and patient transformations.